Adwaitk44/netflix-gpt/README.md

 -unscribe to the oAuthStateChange callback
 -Add hardcoded values to constant files
 -register for tmdb api
--create a new app and get access tioken
+-create a new app and get access token
 -get data tmdb now playing movies
 -create custom hooks for nowplaying movies
 -updated store with movies data